 but when you hid your face, I was troubled” (Hebrew: bahal) (v.
 7).
 But having experienced the fall that followed the prosperous season, the psalmist is able to understand that the Lord made him prosperous––and then hid his face, leaving the psalmist in a bad way.

 “Hid your face” means that Yahweh distanced himself from the psalmist.
 God’s help was nowhere to be found.
 The psalmist found himself standing alone.

-The word bahal goes further than troubled.
-It means terrified.
+The word bahal (troubled) means terrified.
 It represents the kind of terror that we experience when the ground is suddenly cut out from beneath our feet––when our money or health or reputation suddenly turn to dust.